BuildBoy12/CreativeToolbox/README.md

   drinking_scp207_message: 'Number of drinks consumed: %counter'
   pry_gates_with_scp207_message: You can now pry gates open
   explode_after_scp207_message: You drank too much and your body could not handle it
-  chaos_insurgency_announcement: The ChaosInsurgency have entered the facility AwaitingRecontainment %scpnumber
+  chaos_insurgency_announcement: The ChaosInsurgency have entered the facility %scpnumber
-  nine_tailed_fox_announcement: MtfUnit Epsilon 11 Designated %unitname %unitnumber HasEntered AllRemaining AwaitingRecontainment %scpnumber
+  nine_tailed_fox_announcement: MtfUnit Epsilon 11 Designated %unitname %unitnumber HasEntered AllRemaining %scpnumber
   scp096_ahp: 250
   grenade_timer_on_death: 5
   regeneration_time: 1